anywhichway/thunderclap/README.md

 # History and Roadmap [top](#top)

 Many of the concepts in Thunderclap were first explored in ReasonDB.
 ReasonDB development has been suspended for now, but many features found in ReasonDB will make their way into Thunderclap if interest is shown in the software.
-This includes the addition of graph queries a la GunDB and joins.

 # Change Log (reverse chronological order) [top](#top)

+2019-07-22 v0.0.29a Started adding graph database capability.
+Not yet tied to triggers, security, etc. Reworked triggers, security, when so that they will work across all of key-value, JSON, and graph storage.
+If you are using any, they will need substantive re-work.

 2019-07-16 v0.0.28a Multiple classes can now be queried at the same time.